Come sit down here beside me honey

 I’d hate to see it go to waste

-King of Hollywood (Glenn Frey, Don Henley) – Eagles (from The Long Run, 1979)
+King of Hollywood (written by Glenn Frey & Don Henley) – Eagles (from The Long Run, 1979)

 You could hardly miss the biggest news story of the past fortnight.
 It’s been everywhere: on mainstream media, blogs, TV current affairs shows and it’s filled thousands of column inches in print and online.